-OT572: OT SCHOOL SYSTEM PRACTICE
+OT 572: OT SCHOOL SYSTEM PRACTICE

-This course involves review of evidence-based services and critical application of the role of the occupational therapist in early intervention and school-based settings.
+This course involves reviewing and applying evaluation methods, evidence-based intervention, and the application of the role of occupational therapy in pediatric care, specifically within school-based settings.
 Emphasis is placed on understanding the roles of all team members, including the student/child, parents, guardians, service providers, and teachers.
-Regulatory guidelines, IEPs, equipment, transitional living needs, and accessibility issues are explored.
-Professional leadership, advocacy, ethics, supervision and the profession's ability to enhance educational outcomes are included.
+Regulatory guidelines, ETRs/IEPs, equipment, transitional living needs, and accessibility issues are explored.
 Relevant OT models of practice appropriate for the population are synthesized.
 Additional knowledge and skills required for rural practice are addressed.
-Coursework will focus on development of professional competencies in the assessment and intervention.
-Evidence-based occupational therapy assessment and care for children and youth is synthesized in this course.
+Coursework will focus on the development of professional competencies in assessment and intervention.

-Students in good standing with all 3rd semester coursework to date will be assigned a Level I Fieldwork experience in a pediatric/school system setting, which serves to enrich the didactic coursework through directed observation and participation in selected aspects of the OT process.
-Emphasis will be placed on analyzing practice environments for application of OT practice within communities, schools, and practice settings for children and youth.
+Students in good standing with all previous semester coursework to date will be assigned a Level I fieldwork experience in a pediatric/school system setting.
+Students will analyze occupational engagement and participation within the school setting during the Level I fieldwork experience embedded within the course.
+Level I experience is designed to enrich didactic coursework through directed observation and participation in selected aspects of the OT process

-OT 574: TEAMWORK & DESCRIPTION 1574: TEAMWORK
+OT 574: TEAMWORK & Samp; PROFESSIONAL COLLABORATION